pradxj07/budget-variance-assistant/README.md

 For Google gemini, enter the api key created in AI studio.
 Ensure you add .env file of the agent folder to the .gitignore file

+# Agents involved

-Owner agent - budget_variance
+## Owner agent - budget_variance agent -
+Parent agent to run the parallel agent and gather data about the budget and invoice

-## readcsv_agent #
+## parallel_csv_agent -
-Tool to read a csv and asnwer questions about them https://docs.langchain.com/oss/python/integrations/tools/pandas https://github.com/google/adk-python/issues/
+Runs invoice_csv_agent and budget_csv_agent in parallel to understand the the invoice and budget provided in the csv files

+## Agents that conduct the spreadsheet investigation
-invoice_csv_agent -
+### invoice_csv_agent -
 Wrapper/ Parent agent that calls read_csv agent to read invoices data

-budget_csv_agent -
+### budget_csv_agent -
 Wrapper/Parent agent that calls read_csv agent to read budget data

+### readcsv_agent #
+Tool to read a csv and asnwer questions about them https://docs.langchain.com/oss/python/integrations/tools/pandas https://github.com/google/adk-python/issues/